Contenido del Curso

 The basic syntax for model compilations is:

-Let’s compile the model we created in the previous chapter using the Adam optimizer.
-Let's assume that we are solving a regression problem where the output must be in the range from 0 to 1.
+We'll compile the model we created in the previous chapter using the Adam optimizer.
+Let's assume that we are solving a classification problem where the output is a probability, so this value must be in the range from 0 to 1.

-To achieve this, we must include an additional layer (the output layer) containing a single neuron.
-This neuron utilizes a sigmoid
+To achieve this, we must include an additional fully connected layer (the output layer) containing a single neuron.
+This layer utilizes a sigmoid activation function (created as an Activation

 ¡Gracias por tus comentarios!